-These measures are outcome focused and when tracked over time will report Council's progress towards implementing the strategies, outcomes and vision identified in the Community Strategic Plan - One Community.

-Operational Plan Service Outputs These service outputs determine if Council

-These service outputs determine if Council has achieved its planned activities efficiently.
+- Delivery Plan Outcome Measures These measures are outcome focused and when tracked over time will report Council's progress towards implementing the strategies, outcomes and vision identified in the Community Strategic Plan One Community. - Operational Plan Service Outputs These service outputs determine if Council has achieved its planned activities efficiently.